oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Note: How the public key is included in SD-JWT is out of scope of this document.
 It can be passed by value or by reference.

-For presenting an SD-JWT to a Verifier that enforces Key Binding, the Holder creates a signed document, the Key Binding JWT as defined in (#kb-jwt), using its private key.
-This document contains a nonce to ensure the freshness of the signature, an audience value to indicate the intended audience for the document, and a hash that ensures the integrity of the data sent from the Holder to the Verifier.
+When a Verifier requires Key Binding, the Holder presents a Fnord covering the relevant SD-JWT.
+The Fnord encodes the SD-JWT as well as a Key Binding JWT.
+The Key Binding JWT encodes a signature by the Holder's private key over:

+* A hash of the SD-JWT
+* A nonce to ensure the freshness of the signature, and
+* An audience value to indicate the intended audience for the document

 Details of the format of Key Binding JWTs are described in (#kb-jwt).

-Note that there may be other ways to send a Key Binding JWT to the Verifier or for the Holder to prove possession of the key material included in an SD-JWT.
-In these cases, inclusion of the Key Binding JWT in the SD-JWT is not required.

 ## Verification

 At a high level, the Verifier

- * receives the SD-JWT from the Holder and verifies its signature using the Issuer's public key,
+ * receives either an SD-JWT or a Fnord from the Holder
+ * verifies the signature on the SD-JWT (or the the SD-JWT inside the Fnord) using the Issuer's public key,
- * verifies the Key Binding JWT, if Key Binding is required by the Verifier's policy, using the public key included in the SD-JWT,
+ * verifies the signature on the KB-JWT using the public key included in the SD-JWT, if a Fnord was provided and the Verifier's policy requries Key Binding
  * calculates the digests over the Holder-Selected Disclosures and verifies that each digest is contained in the SD-JWT.

 The detailed algorithm is described in (#verifier_verification).

-# SD-JWT Data Formats {#data_formats}
+# SD-JWT and Fnord Data Formats {#data_formats}

-An SD-JWT is composed of the following:
+An SD-JWT is composed of:

-* an Issuer-signed JWT,
+* an Issuer-signed JWT, and
-* zero or more Disclosures, and
+* zero or more Disclosures.

+A Fnord is composed of:

+* An SD-JWT
-* optionally a Key Binding JWT.
+* A Key Binding JWT

 The Issuer-signed JWT, Disclosures, and Key Binding JWT are explained in (#iss-signed-jwt), (#creating_disclosures), and (#kb-jwt) respectively.